xhpupup/Coordinated-Optimization-of-Heading-Speed-and-Energy-Scheduling/README.md

-Once our article "xx", we will publish the code.
+Once our article "Coordinated Optimization of Heading, Speed and Energy Scheduling of All-electric Unmanned Surface Vehicle Based on Deep Reinforcement Learning" is accepted, we will publish the code.